 Prepare for your Contact Lens Registry Exam (CLRE) to become a Certified National Contact Lens Examiner (NCLE).
 Review the ABO Exam Handbook for all of the details.
 See National Opticianry Certification Exam (ABO) exam material here.

-Preparing for your exams can be intimidating so we’ve prepared a list of resources (some paid and some free) to help you learn the formulas, standards, calculations, definitions and everything else you’ll need to know to pass your test.
+Preparing for your exams can be intimidating so I’ve prepared a list of resources (some paid and some free) to help you learn the formulas, standards, calculations, definitions and everything else you’ll need to know to pass your test.

 The new Contact Lens Review Book features hundreds of multiple choice questions-and-answers with a brief explanation for the correct answers.
 The questions and answers are arranged in the same domains as found on the National Contact Lens Examiner’s Certification Exam and as referenced by the NCLE Test Content Areas and Test Specifications.
 The NCLE Test Content Areas and Test Specifications are also included in this text.
 Those preparing for the NCLE Certification Exam will also benefit from the Strategies for Test Taking section of the book.
 It is a great self-assessment tool to define areas where more study is needed and to help build confidence right before the exam.